opentensor/old-docs/src/nested/TheDataset.md

 # The Mountain Dataset

 The Mountain Dataset is a Bittensor’s current language modeling dataset consisting of a set of smaller datasets combined together.
-Currently, it contains 1500 GiB of unlabeled text.
+Currently, it contains ~800 Gb of unlabeled text.

 Servers in Bittensor are validated for their ability to understand the text contained in the The Mountain Dataset.
 To do this, Validators query Servers who must produce [embeddings](Glossary.md#embeddings) and [token predictions](Glossary.md#next-token-prediction) in response.
 Scores derived from these responses determine the incentives Servers see, thus guiding the network to understand the dataset better.